-Ivan Rogov Class (Type 1174) Landing Ship, Russian Federation
+Ivan Rogov Class (Type 1174) Landing Ship, Russia

 The Project 1174 large landing ship was built by the Yantar Shipbuilding Plant at Kalingrad for the Russian Navy.
 Three ships were built, the Ivan Rogov, the Aleksandr Nikolaev and the Mitrofan Moskalenko.
 The Russian Navy decommissioned Ivan Rogov in 1996 and Aleksandr Nikolaev in 1997.
 The last ship in the class, Mitrofan Moskalenko is still in service with the Russian Navy.

 The ship provides sealift and landing of troops and equipment.
 Military materiel is landed via a bow ramp and also via assault boats through the doors of the flooded well.